Pre-Law Advising

 Our Pre-Law Advisors encourage students to learn through community service, pre-professional experience, and campus organizations.
 We help students to become self-directed learners and to assume a significant role in their pre-professional education.
 We encourage pre-law students to become broadly educated and to take advantage of personal growth opportunities while exploring their interest in a prospective career in law.

-The Pre-Law Advising Office, located at 0110 Hornbake Library South, is open Monday-Friday, 8:30 AM - 4:30 PM.
+The Pre-Law Advising Office, located at 0110 Hornbake Library South, is open Monday through Friday from 8:30am to 4:30pm.

-Drop-in hours are available for all students, though juniors and seniors are encouraged to set up a specific appointment time.
-Drop-in hours are intended to be 15-minute meetings to answer quick and/or general questions.
+Drop-in hours are available for all students, during fall and spring semester, and are intended to be 15-minute meetings to answer quick and/or general questions.

 UMD Law School Fair